skomo83/jetson-setup/README.md

 ./init.sh

-#once done then simply call setup to run the scripts.
+#once done then simply call setup to run the scripts. use "./setup - h" for help
 ./setup.sh